lu-ani/LUDSOK2529_FTO2506_GroupA_Ludwe-Sokani_JSLPP/README.md

 ## 🌍 Deployment

-The app will be live at `https://ludwe-jslpp.netlify.app`
+The app will be live at [https://ludwe-jslpp.netlify.app](https://ludwe-jslpp.netlify.app)

 [⬆️ Back to Contents](#-Contents)

 ---

 ## 📸 Screenshots

-> Replace these image links with actual screenshots from your app.

 ### 🖥️ Desktop View